Toko · Consistency reference

 A vendor has two independent states: Stage (Draft/Review/Live) · Runtime (setup/running/paused/…).
 Lifecycle controls depend on both.

-01Manage vendors — listEvery vendor for the collection.
+01Manage vendors — listEvery vendor for the project.
 Each card shows the two independent state axes — Stage and Runtime — plus inventory and claimed progress.
 The blurred "status" of the old flow is replaced by these explicit signals, because every lifecycle control depends on a combination of them.
+The card's second button is the one action that state needs, so a vendor is never a dead end that has to be opened to find out what to do next: Live · Setup → Start (the only primary-styled one, because a published vendor that isn't taking claims is the one state a creator wants to leave), Live · Running → Pause, Live · Paused → Resume, Live · Empty → Add inventory.
+Draft and Review have no runtime action yet, so they show setup only.

 Studio/Project: Vault One/Vendors